-Neglect and, in addition to these, be alert to specific safeguarding issues, as included in this policy.

-- ALL staff have a responsibility to identify children who may be in need of extra help, including children who may benefit from Early Help, or who are suffering, or are likely to suffer, significant harm.
+- ALL staff have a responsibility to provide a safe environment in which children can learn. - If any member of staff is concerned abut a child the DSL or Deputy must be informed immediately, there is an absolute responsibility for all members of the school to respond to any suspected or actual abuse of children in line with our procedures. - Staff must record information about safeguarding concerns, giving a clear, precise, factual account. - All staff must be aware of the main categories of abuse: physical abuse, emotional abuse, sexual abuse, neglect and the signs of these so that they are able to identify cases of children who may be in need of help or protection; in addition to these, they must be alert to specific safeguarding issues, as included in this policy. - ALL staff have a responsibility to identify children who may be in need of extra help, including children who may benefit from Early Help, or who are suffering, or are likely to suffer, significant harm.
 All staff have a responsibility to take appropriate action, working with other services as needed. - staff must be aware of the systems within our school which support safeguarding (these will be explained to them as part of their induction and reminders given regularly throughout the year).
-This includes: the safeguarding/child protection policy; the behaviour policy; the staff code of conduct; KCSIE 2023, procedures for children absent from education, the role of the DSL and the names of the designated safeguarding lead and deputies. - all staff members will receive appropriate safeguarding/child protection updates regularly, but at least annually. - all staff members will be made aware of the signs of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection; - staff should be aware that children can be at risk of harm inside or outside school and online. - staff members working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff members should always act in the best interests of the child and talk to the DSL. - staff should ensure that if a child has made a disclosure, the child is aware that the information will only be shared with the DSL and other adults who wish to keep them safe, in an age appropriate manner.
-Under no circumstances, should staff agree to keep information a secret, even if they intend to share it. - staff should be aware that a child going missing from an education setting or being absent from education is a potential indicator of abuse or neglect.
+This includes: the safeguarding/child protection policy; the behaviour policy; the staff code of conduct; KCSIE 2024, procedures for children absent from education, the role of the DSL and the names of the designated safeguarding lead and deputies. - all staff members will receive appropriate safeguarding/child protection updates regularly, but at least annually. - staff should be aware that children can be at risk of harm inside or outside school and online. - staff members working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff members should always act in the best interests of the child and talk to the DSL. - staff should ensure that if a child has made a disclosure, the child is aware that the information will only be shared with the DSL and other adults who wish to keep them safe, in an age appropriate

+- manner.
+Under no circumstances, should staff agree to keep information a secret, even if they intend to share it. - staff should be aware that a child with unexplainable and/or persistent absences from education is a potential indicator of abuse or neglect.
 Staff members should follow the school procedures for dealing with children who go missing, particularly on repeat occasions. - any member of staff who has a concern about a child's welfare must follow the school's referral process. - all staff should be aware of the local Early Help process and understand their role in it.